-Katherine Heigl Is Family, Not Hollywood Focused — Introduces New Baby, Hints At Getting Pregnant Again
+Katherine Heigl Is Focused On Family, Not Hollywood: Introduces New Baby, Hints At Getting Pregnant Again

-Katherine Heigl recently gave birth to her first biological child and introduced him publically for the first time.
-At 39, Katherine says getting pregnant is not out of the question and she may want to grow her party of five.
+Katherine Heigl recently gave birth to her first biological child and introduced him publicly for the first time.
+At 39, Katherine says getting pregnant is not out of the question, and she may want to grow her party of five.

-As Inquisitr previously reported on Katherine Heigl’s pregnancy and delivery, the mommy of three welcomed her first biological child with musician Josh Kelly, 37.
+As the Inquisitr previously reported on Katherine Heigl’s pregnancy and delivery, the mommy of three welcomed her first biological child with musician Josh Kelly, 37.
 Katherine entered frequent blog posts on “Those Heavenly Days” to chronicle her journey to a motherhood milestone.

 @joshbkelley and I are beyond thrilled to finally share the arrival of our little man Joshua Bishop Kelley Jr born December 20th, weighing in at 7 pounds 15 ounces.
 We are all happy, healthy and beyond grateful!
 For more pics and the exclusive story check out @people magazine (out Friday) who I must profusely thank for helping us to announce our happy news in a beautiful, honest and loving way!
 I also want to give a big hearty loving shoutout to my bestie @cheyenneellis for the gorgeous photos including this one!
 And one more GIANT thank you to all of you for your wonderful words of support, love and all those beautiful well wishes!
 As always I am incredibly grateful to have such wonderful fans! ❤️❤️❤️❤️❤️❤️